dev-KPI/messenger-backend/Models.md

 ## MESSAGE with MESSAGE

-Represents a many-to-many relationship between messages, indicating that a message can be an answer to multiple other messages, and vice versa.
-This could represent threaded or nested messages where one message is a reply to another.
+Represents a many-to-one relationship between messages, indicating that many messages can be responses or answers to a single specific message.

-## GROUP with USER
+## USER with GROUP

-Represents a many-to-many relationship between GROUP and USER, indicating that users can join multiple groups, and a group can have multiple users as members.
+Represents a many-to-many relationship between users and groups, where users can be associated with multiple groups, and a group can have multiple users in various roles.

+## USER with GROUP

+Represents a many-to-many relationship between users and groups, indicating that users can organize or group multiple groups into various folders, and a folder can contain multiple groups.

+## MESSAGE with GROUP

+Represents a one-to-many relationship between MESSAGE and GROUP, indicating that a message can be associated with one or more groups.

+## MEDIA with GROUP

+Represents a many-to-one relationship between MEDIA and MESSAGE, indicating that a message can have multiple types of media attached to it, but each media attachment belongs to only one message.